 The applicable SMAQMD rules, which incorporate many state and federal air quality rules, are listed in Section D.2.2.3.
 Based on the heat input rating for the glycol reboiler, SNGS, LLC would have to obtain an "Authority to Construct and Permit to Operate" from the SMAQMD.
-The SMAOMD does not require permits for devices associated with storage and transmission of natural gas.
-Based on the proposed configuration of the compressor station, the glycol reboiler is the only stationary source likely to require a permit.
+The SMAQMD does not require permits for devices associated with storage and transmission of natural gas.
+Based on the proposed configuration of the compressor station, the glycol reboiler and emergency generator is are the only stationary sources likely to require a permit.
 The SMAQMD cannot issue the authority to construct unless the applicant demonstrates that compliance with all applicable rules will be achieved.
-Such rules include Rule 202 (New Source Review), Rule 411 (NO_x from Boilers, Process Heaters, and Steam Generators), and the Oil and Natural Gas Production and Natural Gas Transmission and Storage NESHAP (40 CFR 63, Part HHH), if applicable (refer to Section D.2.2.3 for full description of these rules).
+Such rules include Rule 202 (New Source Review), and Rule 411 (NOx from Boilers, Process Heaters, and Steam Generators) (refer to Section D.2.2.3 for full description of these rules), and tThe Oil and Natural Gas Production and Natural Gas Transmission and Storage NESHAP (40 CFR 63, Part HHH), if applicable (refer to Section D.2.2.3 for full description of these rules) would not apply to the proposed compressor station because it would not be considered a major source of HAPs based on the estimated emissions (SNGS, LLC 2007b).
 Furthermore, after completing construction, SNGS, LLC must demonstrate compliance with the conditions of the authority to construct before the SMAQMD can issue a permit to operate.
 In the absence of evidence to the contrary, it is anticipated that SNGS, LLC would demonstrate compliance with all applicable rules and regulations and would continue to maintain compliance during the operation of the Proposed Project.
 Thus, this impact is less than significant (Class III).